 All resource URIs of this API should have the following root:

-{apiRoot}/3gpp-nidd/v1/
+{apiRoot}/3gpp-nidd/v1

 "apiRoot" is set as described in subclause 5.2.4. "apiName" shall be set to "3gpp-nidd" and "apiVersion" shall be set to "v1" for the version defined in the present document.
 All resource URIs in the subclauses below are defined relative to the above root URI.